How to Recognize You’re Being Manipulated in a Relationship?

 Another sign of manipulation in a relationship is when one partner feels afraid of triggering the other’s anger or displeasure, constantly monitoring and compromising themselves to avoid conflict.

-This behavior often leads to a loss of individual identity, as the manipulated partner gives up their opinions, and interests, and even alters their lifestyle to please the dominant partner.
+This behaviour often leads to a loss of individual identity, as the manipulated partner gives up their opinions, and interests, and even alters their lifestyle to please the dominant partner.
+The manipulator may isolate their partner from friends, family, and personal activities, exerting control over their choices and expression of self.

 When you are being constantly monitored

+This is yet another insidious sign of manipulation in a relationship, where frequent texts, calls, or emails evolve into controlling behaviour.
 What may start as innocent communication can escalate into jealousy, accusations of infidelity, and attempts to isolate you from loved ones.

 This invasive monitoring of your interactions and movements reflects a desire for dominance, eroding your autonomy and fostering a climate of fear and dependency.